-Each department is responsible for the creation and maintenance of the content of their web page and must identify a coordinator to work with the Webmaster on submittals.
+Each department is responsible for the creation and maintenanceof the content of their web page and must identify a coordinator to workwith the Webmaster on submittals.
 The coordinator will be responsible for developing, maintaining, reviewing, and updating the material the department publishes on the web.
-The coordinator will be the only person authorized to submit material for inclusion on the departmental web page.
+The coordinator will be the only web page.
 In case of change in the coordinator, the department head should inform the Webmaster.

-Web page coordinators must have their submittals approved by their department head, since all pages represent official statements of that department.
+Web page coordinators must have their submittals approved by their department head, since all pages represent official statements of thatdepartment.
 The department head is ultimately responsible for the content of the information which is presented via the Web.